Royal Caribbean delays cruise ship return from maintenance work and shortens next sailing

 Adventure of the Seas Overview

-She has 14 passenger decks and has a maximum capacity of 3,807 guests (although her regular occupancy at double occupancy is 3,114).
+She has 14 passenger decks and a maximum capacity of 3,807 guests (although her regular occupancy at double occupancy is 3,114).

 In 2016 and 2018, she underwent a $61 million upgrade that added new dual racer waterslides, Cyclone and Typhoon, the popular FlowRider surf simulator, and a children’s aquapark, Splashaway Bay.
-They also added a new sushi restaurant and more than 100 new staterooms, a refresh of all existing staterooms and a brand new Suites Lounge.
+They also added a new sushi restaurant and more than 100 new staterooms, a refresh of all existing staterooms, and a brand new Suites Lounge.

 Adventure of the Seas

 Measuring 138,193 in gross tonnage and 1,020 feet long, Adventure of the Seas is not a small ship.
-She has a capacity of nearly 4000 guests at double capacity, 14 guest-accessible decks, and 1,963 staterooms.
+She has a capacity of nearly 4,000 guests at double capacity, 14 guest-accessible decks, and 1,963 staterooms.

-Like all Voyager-Class ships, she has a Royal Promenade that runs through the middle of the ship and is the main thoroughfare, with shopping and dining to enjoy.
+Like all Voyager Class ships, she has a Royal Promenade that runs through the middle of the ship and is the main thoroughfare, with shopping and dining to enjoy.

-Fun things to do on Adventure of the Seas
+Fun Things To Do on Adventure of the Seas

 Water slides on Adventure of the Seas